felixls/node-red-contrib-tplink-smarthome/README.md

 Device IP: Type in the Device IP address manually or press the button to retreive all locally available plug devices

+Poll interval: Interval that is used to poll availability of devices (min 500ms / recommended between 5000ms and 10000ms)

-Poll interval: Interval that is used to poll active nodes for changes (min 500ms / recommended between 3000ms and 5000ms)
+Event poll interval: Interval that is used to poll active devices for events (min 500ms / recommended between 1000ms and 3000ms)

 # Inputs